Ergodicity of partially hyperbolic diffeomorphisms in hyperbolic 3-manifolds: Introduction

 In \cite{HHU-Ergo,BHHTU} it is shown that accessible partially hyperbolic diffeomorphisms are open and dense among those with one dimensional center (see \cite{DW} for higher dimensional center, but a weaker topology).
 Here we treat the problem (started in \cite{HHU-dim3}) of determining which manifolds or homotopy classes of partially hyperbolic diffeomorphisms are \emph{always} accessible or ergodic by topological reasons.
 Other results in this direction have been obtained, see \cite{HHU-dim3,HUres,GanShi,Hammerlindl}.
 In particular, in \cite[Theorem 1.1]{HRHU} it is proved that conservative partially hyperbolic diffeomorphisms homotopic to the identity of Seifert manifolds are ergodic.
 This result follows from our results, but the arguments are quite different and in particular, \cite[Theorem 1.1]{HRHU} does not depend on the classification of partially hyperbolic diffeomorphisms homotopic to the identity in Seifert manifolds that we use.

 Notice that it makes sense to prove accessibility without any assumptions on the dynamics of $f$ (such as being non-wandering or conservative) as done in \cite{DW,BHHTU} for manifolds of any dimension.
 We provide in section \ref{s.nonconservative} some results in dimension $3$ that allow to treat this case too, namely, when $f$ is leaf conjugate to an Anosov flow.
 Previously only in \cite[Section 6.3]{HP-Nil} accessibility in the non-conservative setting was considered in relation with \cite[Conjecture 2.11]{CHHU}.
+We prove:

-\begin{teoC} Let $f: M \to M$ be a partially hyperbolic diffeomorphism in a 3-manifold which is a discretized Anosov flow so that $M$ does not have virtually solvable fundamental group.
+\begin{teoC} Let $f: M \to M$ be a partially hyperbolic diffeomorphism in a 3-manifold $M$ which does not have virtually solvable fundamental group, and suppose that $f$ is a discretized Anosov flow.
 Then, $f$ is accessible. \end{teoC}

-By \cite[Theorem A]{BFFP} this gives accesibility for partially hyperbolic diffeomorphisms homotopic to identity in Seifert manifolds.
+A discretized Anosov flow is a map $f(x) = \phi_{t(x)}(x)$, where $\phi_t$ is a topological Anosov flow.
+By \cite[Theorem A]{BFFP2} (see also \cite[Theorem A]{BFFP}) the previous theorem gives accessibility for partially hyperbolic diffeomorphisms homotopic to the identity in Seifert manifolds.
 The ideas behind Theorem B also allow to treat certain isotopy classes in Seifert manifolds which are not dealt with by Theorem C. The following theorem is proved in Section \ref{s.pASeif} (and we refer the reader to that section for some of the definitions in the statement as well as a stronger statement).

 \begin{teoD} Let $M$ be a Seifert 3-manifold with hyperbolic base and $f: M\to M$ be a partially hyperbolic diffeomorphism, such that its non-wandering set is all of $M$, and the induced action of $f$ in the base is pseudo-Anosov.
 Then, $f$ is accessible. \end{teoD}